AbdulRahmanAlHamali/flutter_typeahead/README.md

 ### Customizing the direction

 By default, the list grows towards the bottom.
-However, you can use the `direction` to specify either `AxisDirection.down` or `AxisDirection.up`.
+However, you can use the `direction` to specify either `VerticalDirection.down` or `VerticalDirection.up`.

 The suggestions list will automatically reverse in case it is flipped.
 To turn off this behavior, set `autoFlipDirection` to `false`.